cdktf/cdktf-provider-mongodbatlas/docs/projectIpAccessList.python.md

 - *Type:* str

+A string that can be [parsed as a duration](https://pkg.go.dev/time#ParseDuration) consisting of numbers and unit suffixes, such as "30s" or "2h45m".
+Valid time units are "s" (seconds), "m" (minutes), "h" (hours).
+Read operations occur during any refresh or planning operation when refresh is enabled.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/mongodb/mongodbatlas/1.11.1/docs/resources/project_ip_access_list#read ProjectIpAccessList#read}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/mongodb/mongodbatlas/1.12.0/docs/resources/project_ip_access_list#read ProjectIpAccessList#read}

 ---